 We were the first to invest in and initiate multiple, large clinical validation studies for multi-cancer early detection.
 Results from PATHFINDER, our first completed return-of-results study, provided critical data to support launch of Galleri and understand how clinicians implement Galleri into care pathways in clinical practice.
 We have completed enrollment in five additional studies: NHS-Galleri, Circulating Cell-free Genome Atlas ("CCGA"), SUMMIT, STRIVE, and SYMPLIFY.
-We are actively enrolling two studies: PATHFINDER 2 and REFLECTION, and will begin enrollment in our Galleri-Medicare Study by the third quarter of 2024.
+We are actively enrolling two studies: PATHFINDER 2 and REFLECTION, and will begin enrollment in our Galleri-Medicare Study in